We envision a future where Resynergi AMP Modules tackle plastic waste in the world's most challenging environments.

 Board Director

-Marianne is a Managing Partner at Transitions First, an international Seed Stage Venture Fund.
-With 20+ years in finance and investment management (Goldman & EQ funds), Marianne specializes in energy transition and natural resource grants.
+Marianne is a managing partner at Transitions First, an International Seed-Stage Venture Fund.
+With 20+ years in finance and investment management (startups & VC funds), Marianne has reshaped multi-billion dollar natural resource giants, pioneered M&A in frontier markets and authored several books on leadership.

 John Webley